ChibiOS/ChibiOS/readme.txt

 *** Releases                                                              ***
 *****************************************************************************

+*** 2.1.6 ***
+- NEW: Now the STM32 CAN driver puts the lower half word of the ESR register in the upper half word of the can status word for easier debug.

 *** 2.1.5 ***
 - FIX: Fixed references to non-existing SSP1 device in LPC13xx SPI device driver (bug 3127926).